jskatas.org Continuously Learn JavaScript. Your Way.

 Accessing Items

 Above has been quite technical, so let's become a bit more practical.
-We still have a queue with some people.
+Let's assume we want to program a queue with some people.
 The queue we are using (the array) only has the ages of the people.
 For example: [10, 17, 18, 22, 33].
 The first person in the queue is 10 years old, the second 18, and so on.
 As touched on above, the first person in the queue is at index 0 and the second at index 1.

 Let's try accessing the first person's age.